Birth Injury Lawyer: Cleveland

 Birth injury cases and birth trauma claims are some of the most gut wrenching cases I handle as a birth injury lawyer in Ohio.
 It is a lifelong nightmare, not only for the victim, but for the entire family.

 The birth of your baby should be one of the most joyous occasions you’ll ever experience in your life.
-Unfortunately, sometimes this happy moment can become tragic when a birth injury happens.
+Unfortunately, sometimes this happy moment can become tragic when a birth injury occurs.

-It becomes even more tragic when you learn that the doctor, nurse, and/or other medical practitioners could have prevented it from the very start.
-Oftentimes, the medical professionals involved in a baby’s prenatal care tell the family that the birth injury was unavoidable, when in fact it could have been avoided.
-This lie not only covers the medical professionals who are responsible, but it also prevents possible lawsuits that make their insurance rates go up.
+It becomes even more tragic when you learn the doctor, nurse, and/or other medical practitioners could have prevented the injury from the very start.
+Oftentimes, the medical professionals involved in a baby’s prenatal care tell the family the birth injury was unavoidable, when in fact it should have been avoided.
+This lie not only covers the medical professionals who are responsible, but it also prevents possible lawsuits that make their insurance rates increase.
 This reckless goal only protects the doctors, leaving the real victims out in the cold with no backup plan.

-That is why as a Cleveland, Ohio birth injury attorney, I work hard to make sure the victims and their families get the help that they deserve and need.
-Here is what you need to know to prepare for filing for a case to finally get what is rightfully yours.
+As a Cleveland, Ohio birth injury attorney, I work hard to make sure the victims and their families get the help they deserve and desperately need.
+Here is what you need to know to prepare for a birth injury lawsuit, and finally obtain what is rightfully yours.